jspear16/jspear16/APSU_Coursework/README.md

 ## ENGR 4000
 Computational Methods

 This class was focused on utilizing the fundamental understandings of programming to solve complicated physics problems using numerical methods.
-With this course, we discussed various different numerical methods and applied them to a number of different problems as well as learned how to manage the systems resources to improve process time.
+With this course we discussed various different numerical methods and applied them to a number of different problems, as well as learned how to manage the systems resources to improve process time.

 ## ENGR 4510-4520